On this page

-A complete guide to online OTA programs in 2023, including top schools and what you need to know before applying.
+A complete guide to online OTA programs, including top schools and what you need to know before applying.
 Take your first step toward a degree today.

 Because occupational therapy involves patients, earning your OTA degree online also means hands-on training.
 OTA students need to learn how to use specific tools and apply therapy techniques while at a campus or an approved healthcare facility.
 But how does that all work?
 What do you, as a student, need to keep in mind when searching for OTA programs with key online elements and the best hands-on training support?
 Read on to see inside online occupational therapy assistant programs and learn what it takes to get started.